-ISTPs have low stress compared to most other types.
-Because of their tendency to be optimistic and make the best of the present moment, they are often able to manage their stress quickly.
+Because of the ISTP’s tendency to be optimistic and make the best of the present moment, they are often able to manage their stress quickly.
 However, every person is different and there are definitely exceptions to this “rule”.
 An ISTP in a lifestyle that doesn’t suit his or her strengths can be incredibly stressed out on a regular basis.

 You can find out more about ISTPs stress reactions (and how to help) here.

 ISTPs and ISTJs have a lot of characteristics that make them unique from each other.
 Both are incredible personalities and a lot of fun to be around.
 I’ve been a member of several ISTP and ISTJ groups on the internet, and they are some of the most entertaining, humorous groups of people I’ve come into contact with.
 I love how down to earth both types are.
 My hope is that they will feel I didn’t let them down with my analysis of their differences!
 Let me know if you have any thoughts or comments!